exercism/website-copy/tracks/julia/exercises/word-count/mentoring.md

 ** Totally manual **

 This method iterates through the string one character at a time and switches behavior at word boundaries (when `iswordchar` changes from true to false or false to true).
 The dictionary has `SubString` keys in this version, which are like the string equivalent of Array `views`.
-It is about 20% faster than the StatsBase version on small inputs like those in the tests (performance is almost identicaly for inputs without thousands of characters).
+It is about 20% faster than the StatsBase version on small inputs like those in the tests.
 It's about 1.5x-2x faster than the next-fastest regex version, likely owing to the smaller number of allocations.
 ```julia
 function wordcount(input)
     input = lowercase(input)